zpaq/zpaq/readme.txt

   zpaq sconfig

-Compiles config and outputs HCOMP as a list of numbers suitable for initializing an array in C/C++
+Compiles config and outputs header as a list of numbers suitable for initializing an array in C/C++

 A config file has the format: